Affiliate links on Android Authority may earn us a commission. Learn more.

 Street View vs Look Around

 Google Maps Street View provides panoramic street-level imagery, allowing users to explore locations virtually from a first-person perspective.
 Apple Maps’ Look Around offers a similar feature with high-resolution, 3D imagery.
-Both are valuable alternatives to the typical top-down view of maps that give you a better sense of the terrain, especially while traveling to new areas.
+Both are valuable alternatives to the typical top-down view of maps, giving you a better sense of the terrain, especially while traveling to new areas.

 While both features serve the same purpose, Google Maps has more extensive coverage since it has been around since 2007.
 More users have had more time to contribute images from streets worldwide.
-Apple’s Look Around has only been around since 2019, and the number of places you can actually use the feature is far less.
-Google had a head start and has managed to document more places, but Apple Maps should catch up to be just as robust with time.
+Apple’s Look Around has only been around since 2019, and the number of places you can use the feature is far less, since the company relies on self-collected imaging data.

 Google Maps has a more extensive database due to crowdsourcing user contributions through reviews and ratings.
 Contact information, opening hours, menus, and more are all at your fingertips.
 Also, because Google knows where people are at any moment, it can estimate how busy a place is, which is helpful if you want to avoid crowds.